pingcap/blog/tidb-cloud-in-public-preview.md

 Ready to give TiDB Cloud a try?
 Choose from one of the public preview options:

-*   **48-Hour Free Trial**: For developers interested in a quick preview and try out a standard TiDB cluster for 48 hours.
+*   **48-Hour free trial**: For developers interested in a quick preview and try out a standard TiDB cluster for 48 hours.
-*   **Proof of Concep**t: For developers who want to test out their applications.
+*   **Proof of concep**t: For developers who want to test out their applications.
 Apply for a free two week proof-of-concept with unlimited cluster size and dedicated technical support.
-*   **Preview-on-Demand**: For developers who want unlimited use.
+*   **Preview-on-demand**: For developers who want unlimited use.
 Get unlimited usage with a special public preview discount.

 Learn more about TiDB Cloud with our [Quick Start Guide](https://docs.pingcap.com/tidbcloud/beta/tidb-cloud-quickstart) and [TiDB Cloud blog post](https://pingcap.com/blog/tidb-cloud-managed-sql-at-scale-on-aws-and-gcp).
 Make sure to follow us on [Twitter](https://twitter.com/PingCAP) to stay updated on TiDB news!